liferay/liferay-docs/guidelines/05-javadoc-submission-process.markdown

     2. Run `ant format-source-local-changes`.
 - Ensure all commit descriptions start with a ticket number (e.g., *LPS-12345 Javadoc*).
-- If you're reviewing Javadoc describing a Service Builder service, you'll need to run Service Builder to propogate the Javadoc changes/updates.
+- If you're reviewing Javadoc describing a Service Builder service, you must run Service Builder to propagate the Javadoc changes/updates.
 To do this, execute `gradlew buildService` from the appropriate module's root folder.
-- Do not modify Javadoc residing in a class containing an `@generated` tag in its class description.
-This class will have its Javadoc generated from another class when you run Service Builder.
+- Do not modify Javadoc in a class containing an `@generated` tag in its class description.
+This class's Javadoc is generated from another class when you run Service Builder.

 When finished reviewing, send your edits in a pull request to the repository gate keeper.
 If you're editing Javadoc for `liferay-portal`, send your edits to